top of page

 • For NDs who struggle with strict schedules and high-stress demands, the fixed, set hours of conventional workplaces can take their toll on mental and physical health, limiting their ability to manage stress, contribute fully to the organization and create a healthy work-life balance.

-• For NDs who struggle with rejection, low self esteem or feelings of inadequacy, it may be difficult to understand their value and their advocate for fair pay, a healthy workload or flexible hours.
+• For NDs who struggle with rejection sensitivity, low self esteem or feelings of inadequacy, it may be difficult to understand their value and their advocate for fair pay, a healthy workload or flexible hours

 Unfortunately neurodiversity is still relatively underrepresented in many workplaces, which contributes to social bias/stigmatization and an overall lack of awareness and understanding of neurodivergent needs.
 From there comes greater discrimination, stereotyping, and overall less inclusivity and acceptance.